Download and print as a PDF (141kB pdf)

 - You may have some mild bruising around the insertion site; this is common and will resolve

-Your anaesthetist will have explained how your peri neural catheter and pump work.
-The local anaesthetic can be given in different ways:
+Your anaesthetist will have explained the benefit and risks of the catheter to you.
+The infusion of local anaesthetic is driven by a pump which can work in different ways:

 What happens next?